randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-23. ### How do you fetch products via Storefront API using JS/React?
+23. ### How do you fetch products via Storefront API using JS React?
     To fetch products via the Storefront API in JavaScript/React, I send a POST request to the `/graphql.json` endpoint with a GraphQL query.
 The request includes the Storefront Access Token in the headers.
 In React, I’d typically use `useEffect` and state to fetch and render products dynamically.
 Since the Storefront API is GraphQL, I can request only the fields I need, such as product title, images, and variant prices, which keeps the response lightweight and efficient.

     **[⬆ Back to Top](#table-of-contents)**